Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Temperature and lattice dependent semi-analytical formula

 \section{Temperature and lattice dependent semi-analytical formula}

-In the semi-analytical expression of CSS, the transition function between well defined analytical CSS were fitted on OKMC calculation for a given lattice type, a given first nearest neighbor distance and at a given temperature.
-To generalize it, we may first note that the temperature only plays a role in the mean-free path before rotation $\ell$ as the formula is directly parameterized on diffusion coefficients.
+In the semi-analytical expression of the CSS, the transition functions between well-defined analytical CSS expressions were fitted on OKMC calculation for a given lattice type, a given first nearest neighbor distance, and at a given temperature.
+To generalize it, we may first note that the temperature only plays a role in the mean-free path before rotation $\ell$ as the formula is directly parameterised on diffusion coefficients.
 It may then be adapted to depend on the couple $(\ln(\ell_A), \ln(\ell_B))$, with

 instead of rotation energies $(E_{A}, E_{B})$.
-Also as $1DR-0$ type CSS limiting cases are not explicitly accounted, only the sigmoid transition functions must be adapted:
+Also as the $1DR-0$ CSS limiting cases are not explicitly accounted, only the sigmoid transition functions must be adapted:

 which ensures $\sigma'(\ell, \lambda, \varepsilon, T_0) = \sigma(E, \lambda, \varepsilon)$.
-In fact this formulation is useful only when adapting to both a different temperature and a different lattice (reflected by jump distance $d_j$).
-When only adapting to a different temperature, the transformation may be reduced to substituting $E$, $\varepsilon$ and $\lambda$ to $E/T$, $\varepsilon/T$, $\lambda/T_{0}$ respectively in the original expressions of the sigmoids.
-The discrepancies related to the absence of $1DR-0$ terms in the fit could possibly be enhanced when applying to other temperatures, so the quality of the adapted fit at $T=300\ K$ and $T=800\ K$ was studied.
-The isosurfaces of the ratios $\kappa^2_{\text{eff}}/\kappa^2_{\text{fit}}$ are shown on Fig. \ref{quadratic_residue_2000p3_C5e16_300K-800K}.
-The situation is almost opposite in the two cases.
-For the low temperature, the discrepancy gets higher but in an even more restricted zone than at the reference temperature, so the overall accuracy is not significantly changed (about 18 \%).
-For the higher temperature, the maximum discrepancy is lower than for the reference, but it is more widespread over the parameter volume, and the location of the maximum discrepancy (about 2) is different.
+In fact, this formulation is useful only when adapting to both a different temperature and a different lattice (reflected by jump distance $d_j$).
+When only adapting to a different temperature, the transformation may be reduced to substituting $E$, $\varepsilon$ and $\lambda$ to $E/T$, $\varepsilon/T$, $\lambda/T_{0}$ (with $T_{0}=573\ {\si K}$) respectively in the original expressions of the sigmoids.
+The discrepancies related to the absence of $1DR-0$ terms in the fit and the odd parity issue of the sigmoid function could possibly be worsen when applying to other temperatures, so the quality of the adapted fit at $T=300\ {\si K}$ and $T=800\ {\si K}$ was studied.
+The isosurfaces of the ratios $k^2_{\text{eff}}/k^2_{\text{\text{fit}}}$ are shown in Fig.~\ref{quadratic_residue_2000p3_C5e16_300K-800K}.
+The situation is almost the opposite in the two cases.
+For the low temperature, the discrepancy gets higher but in an even more restricted zone than at the reference temperature $T_{0}$, so the overall accuracy is not significantly changed (about 18 \%).
+For the higher temperature, the maximum discrepancy is lower than for the reference, but it is more widespread over the parameter space, and the location of the maximum discrepancy (about 2) is different.
 This also leads to a global accuracy of the same order as for the initial fitting temperature (about 23 \%).
-This also suggest to use temperature dependent terms in the transition functions for applications requiring much higher levels of accuracy.
+This also suggests using temperature-dependent terms in the transition functions for applications requiring much higher levels of accuracy.